CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

 #### GFS2 setup
 !!! warning "root user"
     The following commands are executed as the root user.
-    It will be specified throughout this tutorial if the commands must be run on a single or every nodes.
+    It will be specified throughout this tutorial if the commands must be run on a single or every node.

 1. Run the following command **on every node:**